natebrunelle/cstheory-f22/markdown/syllabus.md

 We encourage cohorts meet for preparation meetings on schedule even in the case that one or more members must be absent.
 In the case that a student is unable to effectively contribute to a given problem set for excusable reasons, that student may submit an exemption request for that problem set (though that student will still be responsible for the relevent material).

 In the case you are unable to submit a problem set/quiz on time, please submit an extension request.
-When possible, requests should be submitted 48 hours before the assessed cohort meeting.
+When possible, requests should be submitted 48 hours before the deadline.

-In cases where a student must be exempted for more than one problem set during the semester, we will provide an alternate assessment through an individual video meeting.
+In cases where a student must be exempted for more than one problem set during the semester, we will provide an alternate form of submission.

 ## Bonus Points